OSW3/symfony-ux/docs/getting-started/configuration.md

 ### Configuration file

-The configuration file is lacated at `config/packages/symfony_ux.yaml`.
+The configuration file is located at `config/packages/symfony_ux.yaml`.

 > **Important**
 > Don't forget to run the command `php bin/console ux:build` after every change in the symfony_ux.yaml.